mjwowpa/HybridAppAzureStack/README.md

 ### Aim

-This repo contains resources which allow you to create a visual demo of a basic scenario on Azure Stack.
+This repo contains resources which allow you to create quickly a visual demo of a basic scenario on Azure Stack.
-You'll be able to deploy a simple e-commerce solution on the Microsoft public Cloud and validate your orders on a private platform for Azure Stack with the same consistency of Azure.
+In this project, there is a simple e-commerce solution to deploy on the Microsoft public Cloud and a second solution to validate your orders on a private platform for Azure Stack with the same consistency of Azure.
+Last but not least, you will be able to demonstrate hybrid tricks with this scenario.

 #### Why hybrid ?